Guilinguista/meus_projetos/README.md

 # Informative Article Automation

 ## Overview
 This script automates the creation of an informative article based on the content of a provided website.
-The article is generated using OpenAI's API, saved as a PowerPoint presentation, and sent via email.
+The article is generated using Cohere's API, saved as a PowerPoint presentation, and sent via email.

 ## How to Use

 ### Prerequisites
 - Python 3.10 or higher.
 - Dependencies listed in `requirements.txt`.
-- A valid OpenAI API key set as an environment variable (`OPENAI_API_KEY`).
+- A valid Cohere API key set as an environment variable (`COHERE_API_KEY`).
 - Email settings configured as environment variables (`EMAIL_ADDRESS` and `EMAIL_PASSWORD`).

 ### Setup